anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * Pay for the amount of aata going through Firehose
 * Spark/HCL cannot read from KDF, only from data stream

 Destinations: S3, Redshift (first S3, then copy through S3), ElasticSearch.
-Also 3rd party destinations like datadog, splunk, mongodb. and also custom destinations, like http endpoint.
+Also 3rd party destinations like datadog, splunk, mongodb. and also custom destinations, like http endpoint. **Lambda is not a possible destination**

 Firehose accumulates records in a buffer, which is flushed based on time and size rules.
 If size, if you make the rule of 32mb, then if that buffer size is reached, it's flushed. for time, if you set 2mins, it's flushed every 2mins.
 It can automatically increase the buffer size to increase throughput.